Sensor Explorer Support – Piper

 What is Creative Mode?

-Creative Mode allows you to create new projects.
 A new project is a blank canvas for you to complete our Maker’s Challenges or create whatever you want.
 To access Creative Mode, flip the switch in the lower right corner:

-What Google Tools are Integrated into Piper Make?
+What Google Tools are integrated into Piper Make?

 Piper Make is integrated with Google Tools to make sharing and using the software easy.